Felbeck Trust – Health and Safety on our Sites

 · Leave gates and property as you find them and follow the marked paths.
 Avoid getting too close to stock or boundary fencing which may contain barbed wire

 · Keep your dogs under control at all times and on a lead at public events.
-Clear up and take your dog waste home for disposal
+Clear up and take your dog waste, and any other rubbish, home for disposal

 · Follow normal hygiene practices, including washing hands with soap and water or using hand sanitiser, especially before eating